 IPv6 - Addressing Modes

-In computer networking, addressing mode refers to the mechanism how we address a host on the network.
-IPv6 offers several types of modes by which a single host can be addressed, more than one host can be addressed at once or the host at closest distance can be addressed.
+In computer networking, addressing mode refers to the mechanism of hosting an address on the network.
+IPv6 offers several types of modes by which a single host can be addressed.
+More than one host can be addressed at once or the host at the closest distance can be addressed.

 The IPv6 multicast mode is same as that of IPv4.
 The packet destined to multiple hosts is sent on a special multicast address.
-All hosts interested in that multicast information, need to join that multicast group first.
-All interfaces which have joined the group receive the multicast packet and process it, while other hosts not interested in multicast packets ignore the multicast information.
+All the hosts interested in that multicast information, need to join that multicast group first.
+All the interfaces that joined the group receive the multicast packet and process it, while other hosts not interested in multicast packets ignore the multicast information.

 Let’s take an example of TutorialPoints.com Web Servers, located in all continents.
-Assume that all Web Servers are assigned single IPv6 Anycast IP Address.
-Now when a user from Europe wants to reach TutorialsPoint.com the DNS points to the server which is physically located in Europe itself.
-If a user from India tries to reach Tutorialspoint.com, the DNS will then point to Web Server physically located in Asia only.
+Assume that all the Web Servers are assigned a single IPv6 Anycast IP Address.
+Now when a user from Europe wants to reach TutorialsPoint.com the DNS points to the server that is physically located in Europe itself.
+If a user from India tries to reach Tutorialspoint.com, the DNS will then point to the Web Server physically located in Asia.
 Nearest or Closest terms are used in terms of Routing Cost.

-In the above picture, When a client computer tries to reach a Server, the request is forwarded to the Server with lowest Routing Cost.
+In the above picture, when a client computer tries to reach a server, the request is forwarded to the server with the lowest Routing Cost.